|

 reputation for high-energy blowout live performances.

-The group last played at a huge outdoor festival in
+They played at a huge outdoor festival in

-Next up is the Lovestock Festival in
+well as the Lovestock Festival in

-the heart of Amish Country near Erie, PA.
-We'll
+the heart of Amish Country near Erie, PA. |

-Let's Meet The Band!
+And now, Let's Meet The Band!

 |